-During the fiscal year ended March 31, 2012, 74% of the Corporation's sales (compared to 74% for the preceding year) were made outside Canada, including 70% in the U.S. Accordingly, the majority of sales made outside Canada are in U.S. currency.
+During the fiscal year ended March 31, 2013, 69% of the Corporation's sales (compared to 73% for the preceding year) were made outside Canada, including 64% in the U.S. Accordingly, the majority of sales made outside Canada are in U.S. currency.
 Management made every effort to hedge against the risks associated with U.S. exchange rates with forward foreign exchange contracts.

-As at March 31, 2012, the Corporation had forward foreign exchange contracts totalling US\$145.3 million at a weighted-average rate of 1.0620 (Canadian dollar over U.S. dollar, "cad/usd") (US\$159.0 million at a weighted-average rate of 1.1032 cad/usd as at March 31, 2011) maturing over the next three fiscal years, with the majority maturing over the next two fiscal years.
+As at March 31, 2013, the Corporation had forward foreign exchange contracts totalling US\$123.5 million at a weighted-average rate of 1.0325 (Canadian dollar over U.S. dollar, "cad/usd") (US\$145.3 million at a weighted-average rate of 1.0620 cad/usd as at March 31, 2012) maturing over the next three fiscal years, with the majority maturing over the next two fiscal years.

-At March 31, 2012, the Corporation had also entered into forward foreign exchange contracts totalling US\$4.7 million at a weighted-average rate of 1.2262 cad/usd (US\$7.7 million at a weighted-average rate of 1.2343 cad/usd at March 31, 2011) all maturing in fiscal 2014, to cover foreign exchange risk related to certain embedded derivatives.
+At March 31, 2013 and 2012, the Corporation had also entered into forward foreign exchange contracts totalling US\$4.7 million at a weighted-average rate of 1.2262 cad/usd, all maturing in fiscal 2014, to cover foreign exchange risk related to certain embedded derivatives.

-The following tables show the distribution of sales by country of origin and country of destination over the periods indicated.
+The following tables show the distribution of sales from continuing operations by country of origin and country of destination over the periods indicated.